afrinconp/LeetCodeExercises/Solutions/ReadMe.md

-These are the soltions of the exercises
+# You can find the solutions of the exercise in the folder